Ōgi logo Ōgi

 Princess

-The Princess () moves like a Bishop or like a Knight: it may either slide any number of squares diagonally, or jump in an “L” shape (two squares in one direction and then one square perpendicular), in any direction, and captures in the same way.
+The Princess () moves like a Bishop or like a Knight.
+However, unlike the game's Knight (limited to forward jumps), the Princess can jump in all eight directions.
+She can therefore either slide diagonally any number of squares (without being able to jump over a piece), or jump in an "L" shape (two squares then one perpendicular), in any direction, and captures in the same manner.

 Promoted Princess